Use the Lexology Navigator tool to compare the answers in this article with those from other jurisdictions.

 What are the tax considerations (including any applicable rates)?

 It is generally advisable to involve a tax professional early during the structuring stage to ensure that the transaction is arranged in a tax-efficient manner and that the parties understand the potential tax risks.
-Depending on the nature of the transaction, some items to consider are:
+A multitude of tax-specific issues may need to be considered, depending on the facts of each transaction.
+Such considerations and issues include the following:

 Exemptions and mitigation